thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         will be in contact once a position is available.
       title: Add Your Booking Request To The Waitlist
     - content: >-
-        Once you are offered a place at the centre via QK Enrol, you will complete an Enrolment Form and Complying Written Arrangement (CWA) for each child.
+        Once you are offered a place, you will complete an Enrolment Form, Direct Debit Authorisation Form and Complying Written Arrangement (CWA) for each child.
 In the Complying Written Arrangement you will need to elect the session duration most appropriate for your family.
 We will contact you to arrange suitable times for you and your child to undertake orientation at the centre.

         To finalise the enrolment an initial fee must be paid.
 The initial fee